PhantomInsights/mexican-government-report/README.md

 df = df[(df["score"] <= 10) & (df["score"] >= -10)]
 ```

-We will make bars with a score below zero yellow and bars with a score above zero blue, to do this we first create an Array with the same length as our Dataframe.
+We will make bars with a score below zero yellow and bars with a score above zero blue, to do this we first create an `Array` with the same length as our `Dataframe`.

-Each element of the Array is a tuple of 3 decimal values representing an RGB color.
+Each element of the `Array` is a tuple of 3 decimal values representing an RGB color.

 ```python
 colors = np.array([(0.811, 0.913, 0.145)]*len(df["score"]))